TIBCOSoftware/snappydata/docs/troubleshooting/collect_debug_artifacts.md

-# Collecting logs, stats and dumps using the collect-debug-artifacts script
+# Collecting Logs, Stats, and Dumps using the collect-debug-artifacts script

 This section uses the term 'node' frequently.
 A node denotes a server or a locator member when a purely SnappyData system is there.
 In a SnappyData distributed system a node can mean server, locator or lead member.